 Creator Eric Kripke and team have ensure they throw off comic-book fans off their seats by changing quite a few things on the show.
 Depending on the kind of fan you are, you may or may not be happy about the tweaks.
 But it sure helps keep things unpredictable.
-So, season two is definitely bigger, bloodier, crazier and more entertaining than season two.
+So, season three is definitely bigger, bloodier, crazier and more entertaining than season two.

 Anthony Starr is the absolute star this season as Homelander, he is one of the most neurotic, psychotic television villains to have surfaced in the recent past, one can see insanity trembling in his very skin.
 Starr outplays all the other actors with his delivery as the damaged dude who is Godlike in his strength, yet too human in his need for attention.
 Everybody around Homelander shits bricks, from his team-members, to Butcher’s boys who want to kill him and are desperately trying to figure out how.
 Their quest to destroy Homelander leads them all the way to Russia, where Kimiko (Karen Fukuhara) gets a badass mission to murder someone and does it in the most brutal/bizarre way possible.